January 22, 2018

 One year ago, on November 24, 2016, the Colombian government and the Revolutionary Armed Forces of Colombia – People’s Army (Fuerzas Armadas Revolucionarias de Colombia – Ejército del Pueblo – FARC-EP) signed the Final Agreement to end the conflict and build a stable and lasting peace.
 The agreement aims to end more than 50 years of armed conflict between the Colombian government and the FARC-EP and was formally approved by the Colombian Congress on November 30, 2016.

-This report firstly addresses the implementation of measures agreed in the Peace Agreement regarding the issue of Protection and Security as well as the dismantling of criminal groups, including paramilitary successor groups.
-Subsequently, the report focuses on the expansion of democracy, the conditions for the FARC party born out of the Peace Agreement, for opposition parties, and for possible candidates for the Special Transitory Electoral Districts for Peace.
-Finally, we will evaluate the progress made in the Comprehensive System for Truth, Justice, Reparation and Guarantees of Non-Recurrence.
+Below, we share a report from our team in Colombia that addresses the implementation of measures agreed upon in the Peace Agreement regarding the issue of Protection and Security as well as the dismantling of criminal groups, including paramilitary successor groups.
+Subsequently, the report focuses on the expansion of democracy, the conditions for the FARC born out of the Peace Agreement, for opposition parties, and for possible candidates for the Special Transitory Electoral Districts for Peace.
+Finally, we evaluate the progress made in the Comprehensive System for Truth, Justice, Reparation and Guarantees of Non-Recurrence.